qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ### Networking

-Each Qdrant instance opens 3 ports:
+Each Qdrant instance requires three open ports:

 * `6333` - For the HTTP API, including the health and metric endpoints
 * `6334` - For the gRPC API